Melis Özçiğdem: International

 She officiated the 2018 UEFA Women's Under-19 Championship Group B match Germany against Denmark in Biel/Bienne, Switzerland on 18 July 2018.
-At the 2017–18 UEFA Women's Champions League qualifying round, she was the referee in the matches Stjarnan against ŽFK Istatov in Osijek, Croatia on 25 August, and between ŽFK Istatov and Klaksvíkar Ítróttarfelag in Vinkovci, Croatia pn 28 August 2018.
+At the 2017–18 UEFA Women's Champions League qualifying round, she was the referee in the matches Stjarnan against ŽFK Istatov in Osijek, Croatia on 25 August, and between ŽFK Istatov and Klaksvíkar Ítróttarfelag in Vinkovci, Croatia on 28 August 2018.
 In 2018, she served as referee further in the Round of 32 match at the 2018–19 UEFA Women's Champions League knockout phase between AFC Ajax Vrouwen and AC Sparta Praha in Duivendrecht, Netherlands on 12 September.